taskflow/taskflow/README.md

 taskflow.dump(std::cout);  // dump the graph in DOT to std::cout
 ```

-When you have dynamic tasks (subflows),
+When you have tasks that are created at runtime (e.g., subflow, cudaFlow),
-you cannot simply use the `dump` method because it displays only the static portion.
+you need to execute the graph first to spawn these tasks
-Instead, you need to execute the graph first to spawn dynamic tasks.
+and dump the entire graph.

 <img align="right" src="image/debug_subflow.svg" width="25%">